istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 default   NotReferencedByAnything   False    default-v1-24-2   4m43s
 {{< /text >}}

-Note that the `IstioRevisionTag` status is `NotReferencedByAnything`, this is because there is no resource referenced using the revision `default-v1-24-2`.
+Note that the `IstioRevisionTag` status is `NotReferencedByAnything`, this is because there are currently no resources using the revision `default-v1-24-2`.

 ### Deploy sample application